ijpatricio/mingle-docs/docs/what-is-minglejs.md

 ## How do I use it?

 All you have to do is a regular Livewire component, with a little twist, so it can render JavaScript.
+Most likely you will pair Livewire with just one taste of JS framework, but you can mix and match as you wish.

 Don't worry, there's a friendly command to create components for you.
 Find how to install and use MingleJS in the [Getting Started](/getting-started) page or jump right into the [Quickstart](/quickstart) page.